plotly/plotly.py/doc/unconverted/python/linear-gauge-chart.md

 #### Linear Gauge Chart Shell
 Note the following tutorial shows how to create a linear-gauge chart with 4 gauges.
 It's recommended to use a `width` between 600-1000px and `ticklen` should be `width/20`.
-These variables are definied in the code below.
+These variables are defined in the code below.

 ```python
 from plotly import tools